UBC-CIC/commit2act/docs/UserGuide.md

 ### Admin View:

 - Admin users can toggle between 3 tabs: My Groups, Users Without Groups, All Unvalidated Actions
-- In the `My Groups` tab, users can filter their search by Group Name or Action Name
+- In the `My Groups` tab, users can filter their search using the `Group Name` or `Action Name` toggle buttons
 - If the search toggle is set to `Group Name`, clicking on the search bar will display all groups that the user owns
-- If the search toggle is set to `Action Name`, clicking on the search bar will display all the possible actions within the app
+- If the search toggle is set to `Action Name`, clicking on the search bar will display all the possible action types within the app
   ![alt text](images/validateActions/validate_actions0.png)
   ![alt text](images/validateActions/validate_actions1.png)
 - The `Users Without Groups` tab displays unvalidated actions from all users that are not a part of any groups